Green Card Lottery DV-2024

 1 When participating in the Green Card Lottery, it takes a few months from winning to receiving the Green Card.

 2 The physical Green Card (document) must be renewed after ten years, but this does not affect the Green Card holder's lifelong rights.
 They remain in effect even if the card has expired.

 3 Except for the right to vote at the federal level, Green Card holders have the same rights as US citizens.

 If you are traveling to the USA, you will need to provide some data for the US Transportation Security Administration (TSA), Customs and Border Protection (CBP), and the Centers for Disease Control and Prevention (CDC).
 Therefore, you will encounter various online and paper forms:

 For security reasons, your airline will request personal information such as date of birth, gender, and passport information on behalf of the Transportation Security Administration (TSA) when you book your airline ticket.

 A few hours before your departure, the airline must transmit your data and your first stay address in the USA to the US authorities.
 To do so, you must either complete a separate online form as prompted by the airline, or the data will be transmitted automatically based on the information you provide in the (then slightly expanded) TSA query.

-While the entry requirements for the USA are tightened due to COVID-19, information on your vaccination status and test results are required before entering the country.
+While the entry requirements for the USA are tightened due to COVID-19, information on your vaccination status is required before entering the country.
 The Entry Attestation Form is available in digital form from the airlines as well as in paper form.

-In any case, print your form, including all proof of immunizations and tests, and carry copies with you throughout your trip.
+In any case, print your form, including all proof of immunizations, and carry copies with you throughout your trip.